ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Include all, with explicit ignores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default the build step includes all the files in the collection directory in the tarball except for the following:
+By default, the build step includes all the files in the collection directory in the tarball except for the following:

 * ``galaxy.yml``
 * ``*.pyc``